SYCHOANALYTIC writers tend

 pushing away actually begins as a benign defense in childhood when,

-confronted with your parentss anger and criticism, you say, if only
+confronted with your parentss general lack of real love you say, if only

 silently to yourself in frustration, Stop!
 All you want is for

-the abuse to stop.
-But then this initial protective act grows into an aggressive
+the mistreatment to stop.
+But then this initial protective act grows into an

-act.
-You slowly transition from passively trying to stop the abuse to actively
+aggressive act.
+You slowly transition from passively trying to stop the pain

 |